MG Car Club Coronavirus LATEST EVENT UPDATES 26/6/20

 - If you previously declared your MG as being on SORN to the DVLA , be sure to update it before taking to the road.

-- If your classic needs one, do you have an MOT?
-The six month extension only applies to cars that were due an MOT AFTER 30th March
+- If your vehicle needs one, do you have an MOT?
+The six month extension only applies to cars that were due an MOT after 30th March 2020 and before 1st August.
+Extensions are granted in the seven days before the expiry date.
+After August 1st, you will be required to renew your MOT upon it’s expiry as normal.

 - For more information on COVID-19 visit www.who.int